alexander-danilenko/ubuntu-environment/README.md

 ## TL;DR

-Ansible scripts for fast and easy PHP/Drupal developer linux setup and dotfiles for Kubuntu.
+This repo contains Ansible scripts for fast and easy PHP/Drupal developer linux setup and dotfiles for Kubuntu.

 ---